netxms/netxms-doc/admin/server-management.rst

 Server debug console
 ====================

-Server debug console can be opened in Java console.
+Server debug console can be opened in Management Client.
 It can be found in :menuselection:`Tools -> Server Console`.

 It can be used to check debug messages or to execute one of server